AdnanSiddique/mancala-kalaha/README.md

     git clone https://github.com/AdnanSiddique/mancala-kalaha.git
     cd mancala-kahala
     ```
+2. Build mancala-kalaha-service:

+- Change the directory to **mancala-kalaha-service** and run ```bash ./mvnw clean install or .\mvnw clean install (Windows) ```.
+This will take a while to download the dependencies and build the jar file.

-2. Run docker compose file:
+3. Run docker compose file:

     ```bash
     docker-compose -f docker-compose.yaml up